kkumarcodes/Shopmost/docs/getting-started/installation-guide.md

----
-sidebar_position: 10
-keywords:
-- Shopmost installation
-sidebar_label: Installation guide
-title: Shopmost installation guide.
- # Wite a good SEO description here.
-description: This document will guide you through the installation process of Shopmost.
-The quick installation guide is also available to help you install Shopmost template quickly.
----

 # Installation guide

 The following installation guides will guide you step-by-step to create a new Shopmost project and get it started.

 :::info

-Please check [this document](/docs/getting-started/system-requirements) for the system requirement list.
+Please check [this document](/getting-started/system-requirements) for the system requirement list.

 ### Step 1: Run the installation script

 Before running this script, make sure that you have an empty database ready for Shopmost.
 :::info

-Please check [this document](/docs/getting-started/system-requirements) for the system requirement list.
+Please check [this document](/getting-started/system-requirements) for the system requirement list.

 :::
 This installation script will do the following tasks: